 Best practice for designers, particularly when it comes to print, means adhering to a specific set of rules that ensure you receive the expected and optimum printed version of your artwork.
+A designer that knows what they’re doing doesn’t even need work experience to know these basic rules.
 So what exactly are these practices?

 CMYK vs RGB

-In a nut shell, RGB (Red, Green, Blue) is the colour profile used for screen.
+In a nut shell, RGB (Red, Green, Blue) is the colour profile that is used in digital design.
+It is used exclusively for screen.
 CMYK (Cyan, Magenta, Yellow and Black) is the colour profile used for print.
 All printers use the CMYK colour profile, and if you had to open up your printer right now, you’d find that these are the inks within.
 If one had to, for instance, print a document that was set up in RGB, the printer would attempt to translate these colours into their CMYK breakdowns.
-Often, the conversion isn’t accurate, and you end up with a document that looks nothing like the way it did on screen.
+Often, the conversion isn’t accurate, and you end up with a printed document that looks flat, dull, and nothing like what you ordered.

-Bleed is essentially an additional amount of space, usually 3 mm, around your artwork.
-Bleed is incredibly important, as cutting is usually done in bulk, so having a small amount of bleed (letting background imagery and shapes fall off the edge of the page) allows the cutter at least slight room for error, meaning that even if the cut is 1 mm off, the finished product will still look fantastic.
+Bleed is essentially an additional amount of space, (we recommend at least 3mm), around your artwork.
+It’s incredibly important, as cutting is usually done in bulk, so having a small amount of bleed (letting background imagery and shapes expand beyond the edge of the page) allows the cutter at least slight room for error.
+This means that even if the cut is 1mm off, the finished product will still look fantastic.

 Fonts Converted to Paths

 Type, when it comes to printing, can be worrisome.
-This is because once an artwork goes to print, if the machine does not recognize the font used, it will simply refuse to print that text.
-This is easily solved by converting text to paths.
-Doing this changes the font from type, to a vector graphic.
-The machine will then read the text as a graphic element, and thus it won’t be dropped.
+This is because if the machine does not recognize the font used once an artwork goes to print, it will simply refuse to print that text.
+This is easily solved by converting text to paths/curves.
+Doing this changes the font from type, to a shape.
+The machine will then read the text as a graphic element, and won’t need to drop it.

 Embedding Images & Using High Res Imagery

-High res imagery and logos are absolutely essential when creating a print document.
+High resolution imagery and logos are absolutely essential when creating a print document.
 Having low res images on your pamphlet or flyer not only looks unappealing, but cheap.
-Always ensure that the imagery you’re using is 300dpi at the desired size.
-If you import a 300dpi image, double its size, you’re left with a 150dpi image.
+Always ensure that the imagery you use is at least 300dpi at the desired size.
+If you import a 300dpi image and double its size, you will be left with a 150dpi image.
 In this case, bigger is always better.
 You’re far better off shrinking images than scaling them up.